Meetings and Conferences for Trainees

 Membership of NEOS costs only £25 per year, by standing order, but offers many trainee benefits.
+The NEOS membership year runs 01st Oct - 30th Sept.
 This includes free attendance at three meetings per year, the opportunity to present and compete for presentation prizes worth £250.
 There is also a new, generous international conference fellowship.
-The website is here and the email form to become a member is here.
+The website is here and the link to join is here.
 NEOS meetings are often incorporated into the postgraduate teaching calendar.
 Membership is highly recommended and requests for study leave to attend will be looked upon favourably.

 Spring meeting - March - Oral presentation competition

 Membership of YRS is also £25 per year, by standing order.
 The YRS membership year runs from January to December (irrespective of when you join).

 To request a membership application form, please contact the Society: firstname.lastname@example.org

 There are two meetings per year, in the summer and winter.

 National meetings should be applied for, as for any study leave, with educational supervisor and deanery approval.
 Requests are more likely to be approved if the applicant is presenting at the meeting, or a senior trainee.